 how low should a chandelier hang over a table?

 A chandelier hung over a table should be 30 to 34 inches above the bottom of the table.
-You want the light to be close enough to the table that it will light up the table more than a ceiling light would.
+Your chandelier height should be close enough to the table that it will light up the table more than a ceiling light would.
 But you also don’t want the light to be so close that people hit their heads when they stand up from the table.

-If you have a fixture that hangs from a chain, it can be easy to adjust the light’s height after you live with it for a few days.
+If you have a fixture that hangs from a chain, it is easy to adjust the height of your chandelier after you live with it for a few days.
+If your chandelier appears to have a fixed height because it has a pole (like this one) it’s harder to adjust the length, but not impossible.

 how to hang multiple chandeliers/pendants?